kearutherford/BerkeleyForestsAnalytics/README.md

 These biomass functions (`TreeBiomass` and `SummaryBiomass`) use Forest Inventory and Analysis (FIA) Regional Biomass Equations (prior to the new national-scale volume and biomass (NSVB) framework) to estimate above-ground stem, bark, and branch tree biomass.
-Many groups still use these older equations (e.g., California Air Resources Board).
-However, we also offer the new national-scale volume and biomass (NSVB) framework, covered in the following section.
+`BerkeleyForestsAnalytics` also offers the new national-scale volume and biomass (NSVB) framework (see “Tree biomass and carbon estimates (NSVB framework)” section below).

 ## :eight_spoked_asterisk: `TreeBiomass( )`